dishsoftware/cmagneto/SeedProject/CMagneto/README.md

 ## Project Build Tools
 The CMagneto framework needs on the following software to build your project:
 - CMake 3.28 or later.
-Version bound by the oldest tested version.
+Version is bound by the oldest tested version.
 - C++ 17 (or later) compiler (e.g. GCC, MinGW, MSVC).
-Version bound by the GoogleTest CMake module.
+Version is bound by the GoogleTest CMake module.
 - Python 3.10 or later.
-Version bound by the coupled Python code.
+Version is bound by the coupled Python code.
 - Graphviz (optional, for target graph).
 - Qt lrelease 6.4.2 or later (if any target in the project has Qt `*.ts` files).
-Version bound by the oldest tested version.
+Version is bound by the oldest tested version.
 - Qt Installer Framework 4.10 or later (optional, for packaging).
-Version bound by the oldest tested version.
+Version is bound by the oldest tested version.
+- GoogleTest 1.17.0 (optional, if your project has tests).
+Downloaded automatically by CMake during project generation.<br>
+    Version is bound by the tested version.
+- LCOV 2.0-1 (optional, if test coverage estimation is run and compiler is GCC/CLang).<br>
+    Version is bound by the tested version.

 > **Note:** If CMake target dependency graph picture is desired, Graphviz must be installed.<br>
 > Output is located at `./build/{toolset}/[{build_type}]/graphviz/`.<br>